mara291/BIOS/README.md

 export PATH=$PATH:/usr/local/i386elfgcc/bin

 ## OR...
-Only use qemu with the compiled binary which you can find in obj/kernel.bin <br>
+Only use qemu with the compiled binary which you can find in: obj/kernel.bin <br>
 command: make qemu